 Another thing to note here is that when you’re paying for ECC, you’re not just paying for ECC, you’re paying for parts (CPUs, boards) that have been qual’d more thoroughly.
 You can easily see this with disk failure rates, and I’ve seen many people observe this in their own private datasets.
 In terms of public data, I believe Andrea and Remzi’s group had a SIGMETRICS paper a few years back that showed that SATA drives were 4x more likely than SCSI drives to have disk read failures, and 10x more likely to have silent data corruption.
 This relationship held true even with drives from the same manufacturer.
 There’s no particular reason to think that the SCSI interface should be more reliable than the SATA interface, but it’s not about the interface.
 It’s about buying a high-reliability server part vs. a consumer part.
 Maybe you don’t care about disk reliability in particular because you checksum everything and can easily detect disk corruption, but there are some kinds of corruption that are harder to detect.

 Rephrased slightly, this argument is “If this feature were actually important for servers, it would be used in non-servers”.
 You could make this argument about a fair number of server hardware features.
-This is actually one of the more obnoxious problems facing large cloud vendors.
+This is actually one of the more obnoxious problems facing large cloud vendors – hardware vendors are able to jack up the price on parts that have server features because the features are much more valuable in server applications than in desktop applications.
+Most home users don’t mind, giving hardware vendors a mechanism to extract more money out of people who buy servers while still providing cheap parts for consumers.

-They have enough negotiating leverage to get most parts at cost, but that only works where there’s more than one viable vendor.
+Cloud vendors often have enough negotiating leverage to get parts at cost, but that only works where there’s more than one viable vendor.
 Some of the few areas where there aren’t any viable competitors include CPUs and GPUs.
-Luckily for them, they don’t need that many GPUs, but they need a lot of CPUs and the bit about CPUs has been true for a long time.
 There have been a number of attempts by CPU vendors to get into the server market, but each attempt so far has been fatally flawed in a way that made it obvious from an early stage that the attempt was doomed (and these are often 5 year projects, so that’s a lot of time to spend on a doomed project).
 The Qualcomm effort has been getting a lot of hype, but when I talk to folks I know at Qualcomm they all tell me that the current chip is basically for practice, since Qualcomm needed to learn how to build a server chip from all the folks they poached from IBM, and that the next chip is the first chip that has any hope of being competitive.
 I have high hopes for Qualcomm as well an ARM effort to build good server parts, but those efforts are still a ways away from bearing fruit.

 The near total unsuitability of current ARM (and POWER) options (not including hypothetical variants of Apple’s impressive ARM chip) for most server workloads in terms of performance per TCO dollar is a bit of a tangent, so I’ll leave that for another post, but the point is that Intel has the market power to make people pay extra for server features, and they do so.
 Additionally, some features are genuinely more important for servers than for mobile devices with a few GB of RAM and a power budget of a few watts that are expected to randomly crash and reboot periodically anyway.